ya-wang-git/CRAN-task-view-ClinicalTrials/ClinicalTrials.md

 -   `r pkg("longpower", priority = "core")`Compute power and sample size
     for linear models of longitudinal data.
 The package is described in Iddi and Donohue (2022) <doi:10.32614/RJ-2022-022>.

+-   `r pkg("lrstat")` performs power and sample size calculation for non-proportional hazards model using the Fleming-Harrington family of weighted log-rank tests.
+The package can also be used for continuous, binary, and count data.
+For continuous data, it can handle missing data through mixed-model for repeated measures (MMRM).
+In crossover designs, it can estimate direct treatment effects while accounting for carryover effects.
+For binary data, it can design Simon's 2-stage, modified toxicity probability-2 (mTPI-2), and Bayesian optimal interval (BOIN) trials.
+For count data, it can design group sequential trials for negative binomial endpoints with censoring.
+Additionally, it facilitates group sequential equivalence trials for all supported data types.
+Moreover, it can design adaptive group sequential trials for changes in sample size, error spending function, number and spacing or future looks.
+Finally, it offers various options for adjusted p-values, including graphical and gatekeeping procedures.

 -   `r pkg("PowerTOST", priority = "core")` contains
     functions to calculate power and sample size for various study